 Cloth-covered – plywood or fiberboard

-Metal caskets are more durable than wooden caskets.
-It can be made of bronze, copper, or stainless steel.
+Caskets made of metal are long-lasting compared with wooden caskets.
+Copper, bronze, or stainless steel the primary materials.
 The price of copper and bronze constructed caskets is according to their weight per square foot.
-The cost of stainless-steel caskets varies according to their thickness or gauge.
+The price of a casket made from stainless steel varies according to its thickness or gauge.

-Standard steel – are less expensive than bronze and copper casket.
-They come in different gauges or thickness, usually 16, 18, and 20 gauge.
-The lower the gauge, the thicker the steel, therefore, 16-gauge steel is thicker than 20 gauge.
+Standard steel – caskets made from standard steel are cheaper than bronze and copper caskets.
+They come in various gauges or thicknesses, typically 16, 18, and 20 gauge.
+18-gauge steel is thinner than 16 gauge.
+The lower the gauge, the thicker the steel.

 Stainless steel – is more durable than standard steel but a little more expensive.
 It is also available in the same gauge as the standard steel.

-Fiberglass caskets are also available in the market.
+You can also buy fiberglass caskets.
 Fiberglass is an extremely light material.
-It is commonly used for infant and children burials.
-Some thought that fiberglass caskets are of inferior quality, but it is a misconception.
-This material is also exceptionally strong, and they come in different finishes, including faux marble and faux wood.
+It is typically used to bury infants and children.
+Some people think that caskets made from fiberglass are inferior in quality, but it is a misconception.
+This material is also particularly durable and comes in different finishes like faux marble and faux wood.

 There is also an environmentally-friendly option for those who want to go green.
 There are wicker caskets made from willow, bamboo, or seagrass.
 You can also go for a cardboard casket, which is easy to personalize with digitally printed designs.
-There are also some burial shrouds made of cotton, linen, silk, or wool to choose from.
+Some burial shrouds are also made of cotton, linen, silk, or wool.

 If you want to have a cremation.
 You can choose a cremation casket made of wood that may be used in cremation after the service.
 Cremation caskets are usually made of highly combustible, rigid, leak-proof materials like unfinished wood, fiberboard, cardboard, or composition materials.

-Cremation caskets are like traditional caskets, but it must be fully combustible with no non-combusting material to be safe for the operator.
+Cremation caskets are like traditional caskets, but they must be fully combustible with no non-combusting material to be safe for the operator.